r

 Click HERE for photograph of Peter Keenan and his children at Keenan's Road, Batlow, January, 1993.

-For a list of people buried at the Batlow Cemetery, click on this LINK.
+To search for people buried at the Batlow Cemetery, click on this LINK.

 Recent Keenan Residents in Batlow